God-FearingCoder01/PyTutor-CS7/README.md

 - Original work by [@pgbovine](https://github.com/pgbovine)
 - Previous fork by [@seamile](https://github.com/seamile)
 - Adaptations for Emzini We Code community

 🌍 **Offline.
 Open.
 For Everyone.**
 *Because great CS education shouldn't depend on an internet connection.*

 🚀 **Happy Coding!**
 > *Zvambuka lomyaka* :laughing:

+***
+## 🏛️ Repository Status
+🔒 **Public Archive**
+This repository is archived as a stable reference for:
+- CS7 students studying environment diagrams
+- Offline Python Tutor implementations
+- Educational fork preservation

+While you can **fork** and **clone**, please note:
+- No active maintenance or PRs will be merged
+- Frozen as of {July 2025}
+- For active development, see [@pgbovine's latest work](https://pythontutor.com/)

+> *Adapted for environment diagrams: "Debugging is understanding the gap between intention and implementation."*